Veterinary Equivalency Agreement

 The VEA allows veterinary inspection requirements to differ between the U.S. and the EU while safeguarding both parties’ right to establish its own level of public health protection.

 To date, the EU has also concluded veterinary equivalency agreements with Canada, New Zealand, Australia and Chile.
 Negotiations are ongoing with Mercosur (Argentina, Brazil, Uruguay and Paraguay).
-The most recent Joint Management Committee meeting to discuss the VEA took place on October 12, 2011 in Washington DC.

 - “The US-EU Veterinary Equivalency Agreement: Content and Comparison” (GAIN report E35219 – December 2005)